asu-trans-ai-lab/DTALite/README.md

 https://www.youtube.com/channel/UCUHlqojCQ4f7VvqroUhbaFA

-# Step 3: Mini-lesson on the internal algorithmic details thorugh python coding
+# Step 3: Mini-lesson on the internal algorithmic details
 https://youtu.be/rorZAhNNOf0
 (What is the best way to learn dynamic traffic simulation and network assignment for a beginner?
 Do you want to integrate a powerful traffic simulator in your deep learning framework?
 We would like to offer a collaborative learning experience through 500 lines of python codes and real-life data sets.
 This is part of our mini-lessons through teaching dialog.)